taunus/taunus/README.md

 }
 ```

-- `route` is passed to [`routes`][1] directly, and used to match the URL to a view controller
-- `template` is expected to be a function, and it'll be passed a `model` object
-- `controller` is invoked after the template is rendered, allowing you to bind event listeners and the like

 When the application mounts for the first time, Taunus will find the route that matches `location.pathname`, and execute its controller.
 The first time around, the server-side is expected to render the partial view template.
 From that point on, Taunus will take over rendering templates in the client-side.
 You should've set the initial model properly as well, as explained in `taunus.mount`.